angelo-munoz/aws-certification/solutions-architect-pro/management-and-governance.md

 - Requires a `tag` when creating. `key name is case-sensitive`.
 The tag is case-sensitive
 - Add tag group in the Patch baseline section.
 Edit tag baseline patch group.
 - add `Patch Group` tag to instances. case sensitive!

+Maintenance Windows:
+- Set schedules for maintenance
+- Supports maintenance tasks on other AWS resources like S3 buckets, SQS queues, KMS keys, etc.
+- has a schedule, a max duration, a set of registered targets

 ![](https://media.tutorialsdojo.com/sap_ssm_patch_group.png)